How to Choose the Best Type of Batteries for your Campervan Conversion

 Usually mounted on your van’s roof, although they can be portable, solar panels convert sunlight into electricity, providing a sustainable and eco-friendly charging source.
 They are especially great for extended off-grid stays, giving you the freedom to chase sunny days while reducing your carbon footprint.
 Although nowhere near as powerful as alternator charging, on sunny day, solar panels have the advantage of working all day without needing your engine running

-Our Recommendation
+Our verdict

 Pros